caogit/learngit/readme.txt

 git has a mutable index called stage.
 Git tracks changes of files.

-Creating a new brance is quick.
+Creating a new brance is quick & simple.